20/14 Studying mental health and wellbeing in HS2

 - For more information about the funding Programme, visit the PHR Page

 - Word version of the Stage 1 Application Form*

 - MRC Public Health Intervention Development Scheme (PHIND)

 *Please note: This document is to be used as a guide and to assist with completion of the on-line application form only, for example to see how many characters are accepted in each section and how the printed complete form is laid out.
 Please do not try to use this as an application form, you must apply using the online form available through the links available when calls are open.
 You should also refer to the application form guidance notes which can be found next to the ‘Apply Now’ button.

 Many of the currently advertised PHR Programme funding opportunities may be impacted by and can be related to the COVID-19 situation.
 For research proposals focused primarily on COVID-19 interventions please apply via the NIHR COVID-19 Urgent Public Health Research process.

 On behalf of HS2 Limited, the Public Health Research Programme (PHR) is accepting Stage 1 applications to this commissioned call for research.
 In order to apply you will need to carefully review the:

-We will be holding a writing workshop on 22 April 2020.
+We will be holding a writing workshop in late June/early July, date to be confirmed.
 This is scheduled to take place in London but it may now be held virtually.
 This will provide an opportunity for potential applicants to discuss their proposed research with representatives from the PHR Programme and HS2.